Street Scene La Boca

 La Boca Art

 La Boca is a popular area for local artists.
-One of the most visited and photographed tourist spots is Caminito, a street with colorful murals and graffiti.
-Many artists display their work there.
-Caminito is famous for markets that sell art, souvenirs, and other local merchandise.
+One of the most visited and photographed tourist spots is Caminito, a street with colorful murals and graffiti where artists display their work.
+Caminito is famous for markets selling art, souvenirs, and other local merchandise.
 Leather goods at La Boca markets are cheaper than anywhere else in Buenos Aires.

 Along the river boardwalk are the Foundación Proa, a modern exhibition center, and the Fine Arts Museum of La Boca.
 Foundación Proa hosts six contemporary art shows a year featuring works from Argentina and abroad.
 They also conduct art workshops, courses, conferences, and concerts.
 The Fine Arts Museum displays the work of beloved artist Benito Quinquela Martí, considered a “son of La Boca neighborhood”.